alecabiz97/ML_Project/README.md

 for each of them and the behavior of the loss and accuracy and the test results as a histogram.
 Also in this case we plot both the case with 7 classes and 28 classes.

-### provaSecml.py
+### attack_testing_secml.py
-In this file we tried to implement an adversarial attempt to reduce the accuracy of our models based on Secml library, to be reviewed.
+In this file we executed an adversarial attack against a subset of our dataset based on the secml library, using foolbox to launch a prepared perturbation attack in order to reduce the accuracy of our models.
+We launched the attack on three models that we choose with respect to the accuracy that the model obtained using a different learning rate each time.
+The chosen models are the Squeezenet 1.0, the Resnet 152 and the Densenet 161 with learning rates of 0.01, 0.01 and 0.001 respectively.
+The results are saved on a unique plot in a pdf file.